It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

-You can spend your hard earned money on exactly what you want.
+You can spend your hard-earned money on exactly what you want.

 No annoying travel companions

-I’ve done group tours as well as travelling on my own.
+I’ve done group tours as well as traveling on my own.
 All of the tours I have done have been a total blast.
 I had a fantastic time.
 I’m sure at some point I will do another tour (most likely when I head off to Africa or South America).

-With the second TrekAmerica tour, by the time I came long, the group were already a month into the trip and some of them were not getting along.
+With the second TrekAmerica tour, by the time I came along, the group was already a month into the trip and some of them were not getting along.
 No one wants their holiday to be filled with fighting and backstabbing.
 The girl that I befriended was even considering going home early.
 The horror!

-Needless to say my presence calmed everyone down.
-Okay, I made that part up.
+Needless to say, my presence calmed everyone down.
+Okay, I made that part up!
 What happened was I settled into a small sub-group and we all enjoyed a great time together over the next month.